 - All practicing Lifestyle Prescriptions® Practitioners should provide clients with the contact details of the Lifestyle Prescriptions® University office if they wish to make a complaint.

 Guidance for Working with Other Healthcare Professionals

-Members should seek a good working relationship and work in a co-operative manner with other professionals, and recognize and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complementary perspective.
-Members of other healthcare professions remain subject to the general ethical codes and disciplinary procedures of their respective professions.
-Lifestyle Prescriptions® members must not countermand instructions or prescriptions given by a doctor.
+Lifestyle Prescriptions® Practitioners should seek a good working relationship and work in a co-operative manner with other professionals, and recognize and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complementary perspective.
+Coaches of other healthcare professions remain subject to the general ethical codes and disciplinary procedures of their respective professions.
+Lifestyle Prescriptions® Practitioners must not countermand instructions or prescriptions given by a doctor.
 They may provide and explain options and allow each client to make an informed decision.
 Members must not advise a particular course of treatment such as to not undergo an operation or not to take specific drugs.
 It must be left to the client to make her/his own decisions in the light of the professional and evidence-based advice given.